s-bano/Fast-Protein-Crystal-detection-and-classification-using-Detectron2-and-gaussian-mixture-models/README.md

 The long-term objective is to deploy crystal detection and classification directly on microfluidic devices, which will bring additional challenges to address.

-## Roadmap
+## 🚧 Roadmap

 - Validate the AI-enhanced measurement system through extensive testing.
+- Properly document the Google Colab scripts.
+- Export models and scripts to enable local execution.
-- Classification of cristals
+- Perform unsupervised classification of crystals.
-- Deployment and application in actual protein crystallography experiments.
+- Deploy the full pipeline in real-world protein crystallography experiments.